France's Deschamps, Zidane head FIFA coaching award nominees

-ZURICH (AP) - Didier Deschamps and Zinedine Zidane lead the 11 candidates in a likely French domination of FIFA's best men's coach award.
+GENEVA (AP) - Didier Deschamps and Zinedine Zidane head the 11 candidates in a likely French domination of FIFA's best men's coach award.

 Deschamps led France to win the World Cup, and his 1998 World Cup-winning teammate Zidane coached Real Madrid to a third straight Champions League title.

-Zidane, who has since left Madrid, won the FIFA award last year.
+Zidane, who has since left Madrid, won the FIFA award last year and was also runner-up in 2016.

-FIFA says its expert panel picked five World Cup coaches among the contenders.
-They include all four semifinalists - Deschamps, Zlatko Dalic, Roberto Martinez and Gareth Southgate - plus Russia's Stanislav Cherchesov.
+FIFA published the choices of its expert panel on Tuesday with five World Cup coaches among the contenders .
+They include all four semifinalists - Deschamps, Zlatko Dalic of Croatia, Roberto Martinez of Belgium, and Gareth Southgate of England - plus Russia's Stanislav Cherchesov.

 Later Tuesday, FIFA publishes candidate lists for the men's and women's best player awards.